Tim Myers: Solo artist

 On February 21, 2012, Myers released his first full-length solo album titled Technicolor.
 The song "Under Control" was featured in an ad campaign for Chase Bank "Under Control" began climbing up the radio charts debuting on the Hot AC charts at #85, the next week at #74, peaking at #68.
 The song "Yes!" was featured in an ad campaign for Wendy's that same year and "Life's A Party" was featured in the film "Friends With Benefits" and the video game "Need For Speed."

 In 2014 His song titled "In Spring" was featured in a series of commercials for Rite Aid.
 He also co-wrote and produced the song "Can't Get Enough" with the artist MoZella featured in the new Chase Bank commercials.
 His song "Hills To Climb" was featured in promos for the TV show American Dream builders.
 His song "Young At Heart" was featured in the film and soundtrack for the critically acclaimed film "The Way Way Back."
 Google did a campaign with his song "Life's Unexpected."

 On January 6, 2015, he released his sophomore album The Year which received millions of streams.
 Within two weeks of release the single "Hills To Climb" received over 2 million streams.
 He received articles and reviews from LA Times, Billboard Magazine, Spin, Vibe, Q, among others.
 Billboard said, "The Year depicts a story unfolding right in front of your eyes.
 Tim has said he wanted to make the album "cinematic." and he has accomplished that as The Year is a true auditory-meets-cinematic masterpiece."

 He made an appearance on The Tonight Show on February 15, 2016.
 Myers co-wrote the #1 song "Stardust" that reached Gold status for the German artist Lena Meyer-Landrut.
 Myers also co-wrote and produced "We Are Young", that reached #1 on the Billboard Dance Charts with Vassy.
 Myers also co-wrote several songs with Joy Williams of The Civil Wars including "The Look Of Love", where he is featured as a vocalist.
 In 2017, Myers and James Arthur released a single together "Sorry Don't Live Here."

 Palladium Records

 Myers founded Palladium Records in 2009.
-By 2015, the record label has 16 different alternative pop artists on its roster.
+By 2015, the record label had 16 different alternative pop artists on its roster.
 Artists on the roster include: The Unknown, FM Radio, Map The Stars, Lucy & The Cloud Parade, Beach Monster, MoZella, Serengeti, Lenachka, among others.
 The label has been able to amass millions of streams as well as hundreds of placements in film, commercials and television shows for indie artists.